uditarora/fashion-product-classification/README.md

 - Initial experiments on the first part of the data suggest that the model is able to learn fairly quickly.
 - Trained on both sets of data - the accuracy for fine-tune part is much lower.
 - Calculated class-wise and average accuracy on test set and added to results.
+- Made the code modular by restructuring into classes.
+- Added unit tests for data processing.
+- Improved test accuracy by updating data augmentation and choice of optimizer.

 ## Results
 See [RESULTS.md](RESULTS.md).